knative/docs/docs/eventing/samples/writing-receive-adapter-source/README.md

 wants to develop a new event source, importing their custom events via Knative Eventing into the Knative system.

-This tutorial is for adding your event source in Knative's [`eventing-contrib`](https://github.com/knative/eventing-contrib/).
+This tutorial is for having your event source in an independent repository.

-If you would like to keep your event source in an independent location, steps are almost the same.
+If you would like to contribute Knative's [`eventing-contrib`](https://github.com/knative/eventing-contrib/) and have your source there, there are some instructions at [Adding the event source to `eventing-contrib`](./07-eventing-contrib.md).
-The reference [sample source](https://github.com/knative/sample-source) lives in a separate repository and it is a good starting point as it has all the tooling for building, installing and publishing.

 ## Before You Begin